 And so instead of being cowards and slaves, I say we fight and we take action now today.

-So I don't think that Tom Papert knew exactly when Alex was going to be wrapping up this little ranty intro because Alex just, you know, he's in the middle of yelling about how he knows where to attack when he gets attacked.
+So I don't think that Tom Pappert knew exactly when Alex was going to be wrapping up this little ranty intro because Alex just, you know, he's in the middle of yelling about how he knows where to attack when he gets attacked.

-Then on a dime, he turns to introing Tom.
+And on a dime, he turns to introing Tom.

-Like, if you're introing someone, you wait on stage for them to come up.
+Like, if you're introing someone, you wait on stage for them to come up, you shake their hand and ceremonially give them the stage.

 This seems like a little thing, but it's an important gesture that the audience definitely subconsciously notices.

-Alex, by virtue of being the biggest star in the building, and most of the people there's boss, has a position of authority.
+Alex, by virtue of being the biggest star in the building and most of the people there's boss, has a position of authority.

-It's very rude, and it lends the whole show an air of disunity, like the speakers aren't really in this together.
+It's very rude, and it lends the whole show an air of disunity.

 If your goal is to have a successful performance, there are little things like this that you need to be mindful of.

-And it's just wild to think that Alex has been in some form of show business or performance art for over 20 years, and he doesn't seem to know those things.
+And it's just wild to think that Alex has been in some form of show business or performance art for over 20 years and he doesn't seem to know those things.

 Now, another thing that happens when you surprise introduce somebody, then just leave the stage, is that you completely sandbag them.

-The audience is trained to applaud for ends of performances and introductions, so when, you know, you wrap up an intro to the next person, but they take a while to get on stage, the applause will be clapped out by the time they get to the podium.
+So when you wrap up and intro the next person, but they take a while to get on stage, the applause will be clapped out by the time they get to the podium.

 Instead of being able to ride in on a wave of applause and support, you're now faced with dying enthusiasm as you begin your presentation, which puts you in an uphill battle.